mianmiantea2019/Feeds-Streaming-System/README.md

 - React for building user interfaces.
 - Material-UI (MUI) for a consistent and attractive UI design.
 - Swiper for a sleek and responsive content carousel.
-- axios for making API requests.
+- Axios for making API requests.
-- react-redux for state management.
+- React-redux for state management.
-- formik for form handling and validation.
-- dayjs for date and time manipulation.
-- react-highlight-words for highlighting search results.
+- React-highlight-words for highlighting search results.
-- ...

 ### Backend